Why does the Check Engine light come on?

 Q: Will disconnecting the battery reset the "Check Engine" light?

-A: Disconnecting the battery may reset the Check Engine light in some cars, but it will come back anyway if the problem is still there.
+A: Disconnecting the battery may reset the Check Engine light in some cars, but the light will come back anyway if the problem is still there.

 Q: How long does it take for check engine light to reset?

-A: If the problem that caused the check engine light to come on is fixed or no longer exists, the check engine light will turn off.
+A: If the problem that caused the check engine light to come on is repaired or no longer exists, the Check Engine light will turn off.
 For some faults, it may take just a few minutes of driving; for other problems, it may take a few trips.
-This is because it takes time for a car computer to re-test all the components.
-If the Check Engine light doesn't clear itself after a couple days of driving, the problem is most likely still there.
+This is because it takes time for a car OBD-II system to re-test all the components.
+If the Check Engine light stays on after a couple days of driving, the problem is still there.

 Q: Can overfilling the gas tank cause Check Engine light to come on?